Micki Chi receives distinguished recognition from the APA

 Chi, who was trained as a cognitive psychologist, has been widely recognized for her research into the challenges of student learning, such as why students lack deep understanding.
-She has been widely recognized by prestigious organizations for her work, and was inducted into the National Academy of Education and the American Academy of Arts and Sciences.
+She was inducted into the National Academy of Education and the American Academy of Arts and Sciences.
 She regularly presents on student engagement and learning, including the ICAP model’s application, to faculty around the world.
 Watch a recent video presentation.

 ICAP identifies four modes of learning, which can be applied to a variety of education or learning situations: passive, active, constructive and interactive.
 Passive and active modes of learning may be sufficient for certain kinds of learning objectives that prioritize memorization and general understanding.
 Constructive and interactive modes are more likely to lead to student engagement and deeper learning.